 Libro.fm is another option for buying audiobooks while supporting the local bookstore of your choice.
 Using the Audible or Libro.fm apps, you’ll be able to download and listen to your audiobooks directly on your phone or tablet.

-Most libraries also offer a wide range of audiobook rentals through apps including Overdrive, Libby, and Hoopla.
+Most libraries also offer a wide range of audiobook rentals through apps, including Libby and Hoopla.
 All you have to do is download the app and then connect to your local library using your library card number to sign in.
 Because each library system owns a limited number of licenses for each audiobook, you’ll often find waitlists for newer or more popular audiobook titles, just like you would for paper copies, but many of the books on our list of the best memoirs to listen to should be available without a waitlist.